yankay/scala-tour/scala-tour-en.md

 ### Call-by-Name

-This example shows the call by nameFor the last line try to calculate '1 / 0', the program would throw exception.
+This example shows the call by nameFor the last line try to calculate '1 / 0', the program will throw an exception.

-Try to change 'def log(msg: String)' to 'def log(msg: => String)'.The program would not throw expression because it has been change to call-by-name
+Try to change 'def log(msg: String)' to 'def log(msg: => String)'.The program will not throw an exception because it has been changed to call-by-name

-Call-by-name means that the argument would be calculate when it be actually called.Because 'logEnable = false', the '1 / 0' would be skiped.
+Call-by-name means that the argument will be calculated when it be actually called.Because 'logEnable = false', the '1 / 0' would be skiped.

-Call-by-name can reduce the useless calculate and exception.
+Call-by-name can reduce the useless calculation and exception.

 ```